-Cleveland State University is now offering a Chemical Dependency Counseling Certificate offered jointly between the Counseling and Social Work programs.
-The program is the first in the state of Ohio to be accredited by the Ohio Chemical Dependency Professionals Board.
-All students holding a master's in counseling or social work OR current students in these programs are eligible for the certificate program.
+Cleveland State University is now offering a Chemical Dependency Counseling program is the first in the state of Ohio to be accredited by the Ohio Chemical Dependency current students in these programs are eligible for the certificate program.
 The 5 courses in this program (15 credits total) prepare master's level students in counseling or social work for all the academic requirements necessary for all levels of chemical dependency licensure.
 Students must also complete experiential hours that can be done in practica, internships, or in the field.
 These courses can also be used by school counselors seeking updated information on Substance Abuse Prevention.